 - ORGANIC: Whole Foods and other natural chains are feeling pressure from conventional grocers that are upping their organic offer (Kroger, Target etc).
 According to BMO Capital Markets, meanwhile, only 24% of customers said organic products at Whole Foods were ‘definitely’ of higher quality than organic food at conventional grocery stores.

-- HEALTHY SHIFT: Consumers are more focused on real, quality food, positive nutrition, and fresh, less processed
+- HEALTHY SHIFT: Consumers are more focused on natural food and beverages, real, quality food, positive nutrition, and fresh, less processed

 foods than dieting and calorie-counting.
 Meanwhile fat is back and added sugar is under fire.